Which under-the-radar destinations should you be travelling to in 2020?Read more...

 A list of current international cities with services to and from Imam Khomeini International Airport is available on the English version of the airport’s website, which also contains useful plans showing routes through the airport, positions of banks and lists of available taxi services.

 Pegasus Airlines, the Turkish low-cost airline, fly to Tehran via Istanbul with connections from various European cities.

 Aeroflot have good connections to some European cities.

-There are border-crossing points from Turkey (via Dogubayezit); from the Republic of Azerbaijan (via Baku/Astara); from Turkmenistan (via Ashkhabad or Sarakhs); and from Pakistan.
+There are border-crossing points from Turkey (via Dogubayezit); from Armenia (via Nourdouz); from the Republic of Azerbaijan (via Astara); from Turkmenistan (via Ashkhabad Sarakhs or Lotfabad); and from Pakistan at Mirjaveh.

-Provided you can obtain a visa there is a weekly train, the Trans-Asia Express, from Istanbul to Tehran (twice weekly in summer) leaving on a Tuesday and arriving on a Friday; The Man in Seat Sixty One provides up-to-date information on timetables, booking, prices and train facilities.
+Provided you can obtain a visa there is a daily train, the Trans-Asia Express, from Ankara to Tehran.
+The Man in Seat Sixty One provides up-to-date information on timetables, booking, prices and train facilities.

-Iran can be accessed by sea from Dubai to Bandar-e Lengeh, from Kuwait to Khorramshahr and from Shahjah to Bandar-e Abbas.
+Iran can be accessed by sea from Dubai to Bandar Lengeh, from Kuwait to Khorramshahr and from Sharjah to Bandar Abbas.
 Ferries are operated by Valfajr Shipping with normally two departures per week.
 Contact one of the company’s offices to make a reservation.

 On all forms of public transport that are not pre-segreagated, and excluding planes, men will probably be asked to change their seat to avoid sitting next to female strangers.